Does homeowners insurance cover A/C?

 *If you purchase coverage for earthquakes or floods, you may have coverage under that policy or endorsement.
 Without this extra coverage in place prior to the breakdown of your AC unit, you will not have coverage under your homeowners insurance policy.

-To better understand the coverage that may apply to your AC or HVAC systems, read the fine print of your homeowners insurance policy.
-If there is any part of the policy that you do not understand, reach out to our insurance agent or company to get an explanation.
-It can help you make an informed decision on coverage types and limits, and what may be excluded from the policy.
+The fine print of your homeowners insurance policy will likely list the coverage types that may apply to your AC system.
+If there is any part of the policy that you do not understand, you could reach out to your insurance agent or company for clarification.
+Your insurance company may help you make an informed decision on coverage types and limits and what may be excluded from the policy.

 If you experience damage to your AC and have confirmed it is covered under your homeowners insurance policy, here are a few tips that may be helpful to keep in mind when you file a claim: